locie/simurex2018_workshop/README.md

 You will be able to choose this environment when using spyder, vscode or pycharm if you prefer using these ide.

-Otherwise, feel free too install manually the packages for each workshop as indicated in their README.
+Otherwise, feel free to install manually the packages for each workshop as indicated in their README.